HishamZAK/PROJECT/README.md

 Conducted data cleaning, formatting on Excel and SQL Analysis was done usign SQL
-Tableau portfolio and the visualisations of key insights in the data can be found [here]
+Tableau portfolio and the visualisations of key insights in the data can be found here:

 'https://public.tableau.com/app/profile/hisham.sakeer'